-Over the course of eight to ten weeks, class participants will read reflections from The Dance of Life: Weaving Sorrows And Blessings into One Joyful Step by Henri Nouwen (author) and Michael Ford (editor).
-Rather than simply reading and interpreting or analyzing the devotion’s meaning, participants immerse themselves in the reflection, practicing Lectio Divina — a 6th century contemplative practice advocated by St Benedict of Nursia, founder of the Benedictine order.
+Over the course of ten weeks, participants in Awakening to Thoughts & Emotions will read reflections from The Dance of Life: Weaving Sorrows And Blessings into One Joyful Step by Henri Nouwen (author) and Michael Ford (editor).
+Rather than simply reading and interpreting or analyzing the reflection’s meaning, participants immerse themselves in it, practicing Lectio Divina — a 6th century contemplative practice advocated by St Benedict of Nursia, founder of the Benedictine order.

 The four elements of Lectio Divina are:

 - read (soak in the words of the reading & notice your responses)

 - pray (sit with the emotions the reading evokes)

 These elements are often erroneously presented as sequential steps.
 With the exception of the first reading, the order is more organic.
 When you are doing Lectio, you will feel drawn by the Spirit to one element or another in no particular order.
 Go where the Spirit leads.

 When I don’t feel drawn to a particular element, I generally shift to meditation, which for me is Centering Prayer.
 You may be drawn to some other practice.
 This helps me avoid getting drawn into analysis and helps me empty my mind to create space to rest in God’s loving presence, allowing my over-busy mind to descend into my heart in surrender.